-Novus Therapeutics, Inc. is a specialty pharmaceutical company focused on developing products for patients with disorders of the ear, nose, and throat ("ENT").
-The Company has two platform technologies, each with the potential to be developed for multiple indications.
-Novus' lead program (OP0201) is a surfactant-based nasal aerosol drug-device combination product candidate being developed as a potential first-in-class treatment option for patients at risk for, or with, otitis media ("OM"), which is middle ear inflammation and effusion with or without infection.
+Novus Therapeutics, Inc. is a specialty pharmaceutical company focused on developing products for patients with disorders of the ear, nose, and throat.
+The Company has two platform technologies, a surfactant and a foam, each with the potential to be developed for multiple indications.
+Novus' lead program, OP0201, is a surfactant-based nasal aerosol drug-device combination product candidate being developed as a potential first-in-class treatment option for patients at risk for, or with, otitis media ("OM").
+OM is defined as middle ear inflammation and effusion with or without infection.
 Globally, OM affects more than 700 million adults and children every year, with over half of the cases occurring in children under five years of age.
-OM is one of the most common disorders seen in pediatric practice, and in the U.S. is a leading cause of health care visits and the most frequent reason children are prescribed antibiotics or undergo surgery.
-Novus also has a foam-based drug delivery technology platform (OP01xx), which may be developed in the future to deliver drugs into the ear, nasal, and sinus cavities.
+OM is one of the most common disorders seen in pediatric practice, and is a leading cause of health care visits and the most frequent reason children are prescribed antibiotics or undergo surgery in the United States.
+Novus also has a foam-based drug delivery technology platform, which may be developed in the future to deliver drugs into the ear, nasal, and sinus cavities.